wharfkit/website/src/lib/docs/AccountKit/BalanceMethod.md

 ## Usage

-The `balance` method is available on any [account](/docs/account-kit/balance) instance.
-Here's a basic example of how to use it:
+The `balance` method is available on any [Account](/docs/account-kit/account) instance.
+Here is a basic example of how to use it:

 ```typescript
 const balance = await testAccount.balance();